quickwit-oss/tantivy/README.md

 Tantivy is, in fact, strongly inspired by Lucene's design.

-If you are looking for an alternative to Elasticsearch or Apache Solr, check out [Quickwit](https://github.com/quickwit-oss/quickwit), our search engine built on Tantivy.
+If you are looking for an alternative to Elasticsearch or Apache Solr, check out [Quickwit](https://github.com/quickwit-oss/quickwit), our search engine built on top of Tantivy.

 # Benchmark